vedidev/android-profile/README.md

 1. **Login method returns 401 error** - this could be the result of a few issues:
   1. Have you supplied the correct consumer key and secret SoomlaProfile initialization?
   1. Have you supplied a `Callback URL` in your Twitter application settings?

+## Google Plus Caveats

+1. Did you set the PACKAGE NAME of your google+ app is the same as the package name in `AndroidManifest.xml`?
+1. Did you set the CERTIFICATE FINGERPRINT (SHA1) of your google+ app is the same as your debug.keystore or release keystore SHA1?
+1. Did you add google-play-services_lib as a dependency to your project?

 Contribution
 ---